-An internal Acura dealer webinar has revealed a leak about a chart that gives details related to some of the automaker’s product plans in the next couple of years.
+An internal Acura dealer webinar has revealed a leak about a chart that details some of the automaker’s product plans in the next couple of years.
 A noteworthy inclusion is the NSX that is represented as a part of the lineup until 2022.

 The second generation of Acura NSX was introduced back in 2016.
 Last year, it received only a few minor updates.
 There are no changes expected for the 2021 model year.
 However, automotive enthusiasts can expect some updates in 2022 at the earliest.

 But you should never expect a significant refresh or complete redesign because neither of them will likely happen.
-A report mentions the reason why Acura NSX does not receive at least the same amount of attention as the rest of Acura’s lineup is due to limited sales.
+A report mentions that Acura NSX does not receive at least the same amount of attention as the rest of Acura’s lineup due to limited sales.
 And it is pretty obvious.
 The base price of this everyday supercar is $157,500.
 It is still relatively affordable compared to other exotic, mid-engine, high-performance supercar, the famous Audi R8.

-Acura sold only 238 units last year in the United States of America, which is down from 170.
-Supercars that cost a lot to produce and develop while selling in a small number does not represent a slam-dunk business case.
+Acura sold only 238 units last year in the United States of America, down from 170.
+Supercars that cost a lot to produce and develop while selling in small quantities doesn’t represent a slam-dunk business case.
 So, it threatens its existence.
 In this case, the 2022 Acura NSX Hybrid can be said as an extreme example.
 Their last year’s sale is hardly said as a sales hit.
 Especially given the thought of how Porsche managed to sell almost 10,000 units of 911 precisely in the same year.

 This saying does not explain everything, yet it does not deny the idea that the NSX is in danger.
-Both the leak and Acura’s response does not explain further whether we will see the much-rumored, higher-performance NSX Type R within two years.
+Both the leak and Acura’s response don’t explain further whether we will see the much-rumored, higher-performance NSX Type R within two years.

-As it is said before, it is such good news to know that the Acura NSX Hybrid will probably be on the scene a little bit longer.
+As said before, it is such good news to know that the Acura NSX Hybrid will probably be on the scene a little longer.
 And many automotive enthusiasts are eager to know whatever the automotive brand has in mind for its latest sports car.